 “Let nothing dim the light within.” – Maya Angelou

-The idea for the Porch Light Profiles came to me in 2017.
+The idea for Porch Light Profiles: Creatives Who Follow Their Heart and Light Up the World came to me in 2017.
 I’d been struggling to make my way as an artist for many years and was utterly discouraged.
 My push to have a steady income was just not materializing.
 I followed every business formula I could find and had become frustrated with trying to force my goals into being.
 I looked to others for direction so often that I had little connection to what felt right for me in my heart.
 The only thing I was certain of was that I was driven to share my artistic gifts with the world and my plans weren’t working.

 The truth is I had abandoned myself long ago.
 There where many reasons for this.
 Most of them stemmed from the fears I had had drummed into me as a child.
 The rules from my parents, church, school and society at large induced a constant state of self-criticism.
 I could never measure up.
 I was raised in an era where being female meant being encouraged to be selfless.
 No higher honor could be bestowed upon one than being referred to as a “saint.”
 That meant regularly putting everyone and everything before one’s own self.
 I routinely monitored my behavior and felt guilty when I went against what was expected of me.
 By the time I reached adulthood, I had done such a good job of dimming my light, there was nothing left of me to shine.